kruegerstephen/BarbershopProblem/README.md

 # BarbershopProblem

-#From the Little Book of Semaphores
+From the Little Book of Semaphores:

 The original barbershop problem was proposed by Dijkstra.
 A variation of it appears in Silberschatz and Galvin’s Operating Systems Concepts [10].